Glaucoma is a condition where pressure builds up in the eyeball, damaging the structures and leading to blindness.

 Glaucoma can also be very painful, so your dog may squint, paw at its face, or stop eating.
 Signs of illness often develop gradually but can occur quite suddenly if the fluid drainage from the eye is blocked abruptly.

 Glaucoma can be an emergency

 If you notice signs of glaucoma, you should take your dog to your veterinarian as soon as possible.

 Signs that occur suddenly should be treated as an emergency.

 Your vet will anesthetize the eye with local anesthetic eye drops and then measure the pressure in the eye with an instrument called a tonometer.
 (If your dog is a member of a high-risk breed, your vet may recommend periodic tonometry so that if glaucoma does develop, it can be caught early).

 Treatment is aimed at managing pain, decreasing the pressure in the eyeball, and preventing blindness (when possible).

 Eye drops can be prescribed to ease painful spasms and to enlarge the fluid drainage area.
-In some cases, oral medication can also be used to lower pressure in the eye by decreasing fluid production.
-Surgery may be needed to open up the drainage area or to place artificial drains that can help draw fluid off the eye.
+In some cases, oral medication can also lower pressure in the eye by decreasing fluid production.
+However, surgery may be needed to open up the drainage area or to place artificial drains that can help draw fluid off the eye.
 In such cases, your veterinarian may refer you to a specialist or veterinary teaching hospital.

 Glaucoma can cause blindness